mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Class D starport into Class B had been delayed by another 20 years.

-A coup seized the capital city and surrounding territory, and held it for nearly three weeks before the king abdicated in favour of his considerably more popular niece.
+A coup seized the capital city and surrounding territory, and held it for nearly three weeks before the king abdicated in favor of his considerably more popular niece.
 Public opinion turned against the revolutionaries, the army closed in on the capital and the leaders of the coup fled offworld.
 Rabwhar forgot about the Seventeen Day Democracy.